mayraberrones94/Aprendizaje/README.md

 X_test_std = sc.transform(X_test)
 ```

-And then we call for the logistic regresion with the L1 penalty.
+And then we call for the logistic regression with the L1 penalty.

 ```python
 C = [10, 1, .1, .001]